 As an example, let’s take a look at the price graph of the most popular cryptocurrency, Bitcoin:

 As you can see, Bitcoin’s value saw a rapid ascent in late 2017, following a steep decline again.
-Despite this massive peek, Bitcoin has risen in value again over the years and is almost at an all-time high again!
+Despite this massive peek, Bitcoin has risen in value again over the years and is currently way past its previous all-time high!

 I have shown Bitcoin as an example, but most other cryptocurrencies have followed the same pattern and have risen in value, especially when looking from a long-term perspective.